 Yes, there are different forms of cannabinoids.
 Three to be exact.
 The first is the ones are called endocannabinoids.
 They occur within the human body naturally.
 Then there is the second variation which includes phytocannabinoids.
 These come from plants.
 Keep in mind that these are also different from synthetic cannabinoids as these are manmade not plant based per say.

 Plus, there is a definite difference between cannabidiol and marijuana.
 This comes in the difference of the level of THC in the substance.
 Marijuana still has the hallucinogenic properties.
-CBD oil has been essentially stripped of its THC, just leaving its therapeutic properties at play.
+Natural CBD oil has been essentially stripped of its THC, just leaving its therapeutic properties at play.

 What is CBD?